Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Can you use ultimatums in personal relationships?

 But you can still use an ultimatum.
-It will still carry the risk of damaging or ruining the relationship, but you generally won’t use an ultimatum except where that’s the likely outcome of not reaching an agreement anyway.
+It still risks damaging or ruining the relationship, so only do it if that’s the likely outcome of not reaching an agreement anyway.

-However, you shouldn’t frame it as an ultimatum.
-Instead, think of it more as setting a boundary.
+However, don't frame it as an ultimatum.
+Frame it as setting a boundary.
 We should all have boundaries, and we should know what our course of action will be if they are breached.
-But what’s the difference between responding to a boundary being crossed, and giving an ultimatum?

-Well, when you set a boundary, think of it as a minimum level of treatment that you expect.
+Think of a boundary as a minimum level of treatment that you expect.
 For example, consider these two ways to frame the same sentiment:

 The first is about what you will and won’t accept: a boundary.
 The second is about the other person’s behaviour: a rule.
 We don’t get to set rules for other people.

-This is why the second part - the consequence - is so important.
-You can decide that if a loved one swears at you, you’ll have one serious conversation with them about the behaviour and if they do it again, you’ll step away from the relationship.
+This is why the second part – the consequence – is so important.
+You can decide that if a loved one swears at you, you’ll have one serious conversation with them about the behaviour.
+If they do it again, you’ll step away from the relationship.
 The consequence is what allows you to enforce and uphold your boundaries without setting ‘rules’.

-It’s a subtle difference in framing, but it can be really helpful.
-It makes it easier for you to say your piece, because it sounds much more productive to state a boundary rather than give an ultimatum or set rules.
+This subtle difference in framing can be really helpful.
+It makes it easier for you to say your piece.
+It sounds much more productive to state a boundary rather than give an ultimatum or set rules.

-Of course, there’s lots of nuance to interpersonal communication, and this is just a very light overview of what a successful ultimatum might look like outside of the world of work.
+Of course, there’s lots of nuance to relationships, and this is just one example of what a successful ultimatum might look like outside of the world of work.

 How to respond to an ultimatum

-For example, if you are negotiating with a potential new employer about salary and they tell you they’re taking the offer off the table if you don’t accept their final offer, your fallback plan will dictate your response.
+For example, imagine you're negotiating with a potential employer about salary.
+They tell you they’re taking the offer off the table if you don’t accept their offer.
+Your fallback plan will dictate your response.

-• If you are currently employed in a job that pays well enough, you just fancied a change, your fallback plan is to continue in your current employment.
+- If you are currently employed in a job that pays well enough and just fancied a change, your fallback plan is to continue in your current employment.

 So, to be absolutely sure that the ultimatum is a genuine ‘final offer’, ask.
 Ask directly and use your counterpart’s name to show you are aware of the gravity of the situation.